tsmaccabe/spherical_mirror_raytracing/sphirrors/README.md

 SPHERICAL MIRROR FRACTAL GENERATOR

 This program generates fractal images using raytracing applied to systems of spherical mirrors.
+It was written in Julia version 1.10.2.

 Run `run.jl` to use.